• Skip to primary navigation

 How cute are those?
 Whether they are hanging in your front window at home to welcome you each day or hanging in a classroom window to remind kids and parents, they’re bound to bring a smile….and maybe a little reassurance for those afraid to leave mom or dad.

-Filed Under: Book Related Activities, Crafts, Kindergarten, Poppins Book Nook, Preschool, Uncategorized Tagged With: back to school, suncatcher, The Kissing Hand
+Filed Under: Back to School, Book Related Activities, Crafts, Kindergarten, Poppins Book Nook, Preschool, Uncategorized Tagged With: back to school, suncatcher, The Kissing Hand

 Previous Post: « Sunflower Suncatcher Craft for Kids